-- 1) which have been subjected to a post-mortem inspection in accordance with Chapter 6.2. in an approved examination centre, and have been found free of any sign suggestive of CSF; - 2) from each of which a sample has been collected and has been subjected to a virological test and a serological test for CSF, with negative results.
+- 1) which have been subjected to a post-mortem inspection in accordance with Chapter 6.2. in an approved examination centre, and have been found free from any sign suggestive of CSF; - 2) from each of which a sample has been collected and has been subjected to a virological test and a serological test for CSF, with negative results.

-Recommendations for the importation of meat and meat products of pigs, or for products of animal origin (from fresh meat of pigs) intended for use in animal feeding, for agricultural or industrial use, or for pharmaceutical or surgical use
+Recommendations for the importation of meat and meat products of pigs intended for use in animal feeding, for agricultural or industrial use, or for pharmaceutical or surgical use